 Baronianism, on the other hand, is as much an ideological even theological artifact as it is a methodological first principle in the study of Jewish history.
 It occupies an important place as a myth of origins in the constitution of modern Jewish Studies, and about this I hope I have had something to say that is maybe worthwhile.
 In retrospect, the original formulation of the thesis Against Lachrymose Jewish History is itself a curious historical object that belongs to a place and time and to anxieties peculiar to the interwar period.
 The original thesis is stated against emancipation and liberal rights and in support for a view of Jewish social and religious history that is organic and whole, composed of interlocked and continuous parts.
 The political impulse is reactionary submission to the dynamism of religious and political authority.
 The religious impulse is reactionary submission to the ebb and flow of history itself.
 At the same time and to the point of being callous about human suffering, the nostalgia that inflects the thesis does little to undermine the lachrymose appearance of the ghetto the first incarnation of this social and religious history of the Jews.

-In his recent The Stakes of History: On the Use and Abuse of Jewish History, David Myers mentions Baron and Engel, commenting on the study of Jewish history as cultural consolation (Stakes of History, p.62).
-About Baron’s testimony at the Eichmann trial, Myers notes that Baron “lapsed into a kind of mystical reverie,” which Myers parenthetically calls an “occupational hazard” of Jewish “macrohistorians” forced to come to some explanation of the survival of the Jews (Myers, Stakes of History, p.88).
+In his recent The Stakes of History: On the Use and Abuse of Jewish History, David Myers mentions Baron, Engel, and the study of Jewish history as cultural consolation (Stakes of History, p.62).
+About Baron’s testimony at the Eichmann trial, Myers notes that Baron “lapsed into a kind of mystical reverie,” which Myers parenthetically calls an “occupational hazard” of Jewish “macrohistorians” forced to come to some explanation of the survival of the Jews (Stakes of History, p.88).
 Based on my own understanding of the earlier material, I would conclude that this was no mere lapse.
 It was a feature of, not a bug in the system.